 Ind AS 109 requires certain categories of financial assets and liabilities to be measured at amortized cost using the effective interest rate method.
 In accordance with Ind AS 109 "effective interest rate" is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial asset or financial liability to the gross carrying amount of a financial asset or to the amortized cost of a financial liability.
 Ind AS 101 requires a first time adopter to apply the above requirement retrospectively i.e. from the date of initial recognition of the financial asset/ liability.
 However, a first time adopter may find it impractical to apply the effective interest method in Ind AS 109 retrospectively.
 If this is the case, the fair value of financial asset or liability at the date of transition to Ind AS is the new gross carrying amount of that financial asset or the new amortized cost of that financial liability.
 As it is impractical to apply the effective interest method in Ind AS 109 retrospectively.
-The fair value of security deposits at the date of transition to Ind AS i.e. April 1, 2015 is the new amortized cost of that financial liability.
+The fair value of security deposits at the date of transition to Ind AS is the new amortized cost of that financial liability.
+As it is impractical to apply the effective interest method in Ind AS 109 retrospectively.
+The fair value of security deposits at the date of transition to Ind AS is the new amortized cost of that financial liability.